pyranid/pyranid/README.md

       @Nullable String columnLabel,
       @Nonnull InstanceProvider instanceProvider
     ) {
+      // Convert the ResultSet column's value to the "appliesTo" Java type.
-      // Don't need null checks - map() is only invoked when resultSetValue is non-null String moneyAsString = resultSetValue.toString();
+      // Don't need null checks - this method is only invoked when the value is non-null String moneyAsString = resultSetValue.toString();
+      Money money = Money.parse(moneyAsString);

+      // Or return MappingResult.fallback() to indicate "I don't want to do custom mapping"
-      // Or return Optional.empty() to fall back to default mapping behavior return Optional.of(Money.parse(moneyAsString));
+      // and Pyranid will fall back to the registered ResultSetMapper's mapping behavior return MappingResult.of(money);
     }
   }))
   .build();

+// You can also bring your own implementation for full customization.
+ResultSetMapper customResultSetMapper = new ResultSetMapper() {
+  @Nonnull
+  <T> Optional<T> map(
+    @Nonnull StatementContext<T> statementContext,
+    @Nonnull ResultSet resultSet,
+    @Nonnull Class<T> resultSetRowType,
+    @Nonnull InstanceProvider instanceProvider
+  ) throws SQLException {
+    // TODO: your own code mapping the current ResultSet row to an instance of T.
+    // Pyranid handles moving the ResultSet cursor for you }
+};

 // Binds parameters to a SQL PreparedStatement PreparedStatementBinder preparedStatementBinder = new DefaultPreparedStatementBinder() {